 If you are a doctor, a general nurse, a dentist, a midwife, a vet, a pharmacist or an architect, your national qualifications are in principle recognised automatically.

 If your profession is not regulated in the country in which you wish to work, formal recognition of your qualifications is not needed.

 Looking for a job in the EU

-The EURES network was established by the European Commission to help European citizens looking for work in another country in the EU/EEA.
+The EURES network was set up by the European Commission to help European citizens looking for work in another EU/EEA country.
 EURES has a network of advisers, known as EURES advisers, who can give you general practical information on legislation, social security, living conditions, useful addresses, information on pay levels, taxes, contracts, recruitment practices, and other information.

 EURES advisors have access to the EURES job vacancies database with vacancies in the EU/EEA.
 If you are interested in working or seeking work within the EU/EEA, you should make an appointment with your nearest EURES advisor.
 Contact your nearest employment services office or Intreo centre for more information.